gene-git/dual-root/README.rst

 or internal or over the network to another computer.
 Otherwise we assume starting with fresh install.

-This methos has a tricky part to sort out, which is that we have one root but 2 esp partitions.
+This has one tricky part to sort out, which is that we have one root but 2 esp partitions.
 After the machine boots we will mount both <esp> partitions, and we need to know which one was used to boot so that we can sync it to the other one.
 We'll explain how to do that in a robust way a little later.